stormforger/cli/README.md

 goxc -wlc default publish-github -apikey=$API_KEY
 ```

-To make a release, run:
+Now you can make a release with

 ```
-make release
+make test local_release
 ```